-As explained above, in the present paper we are going to apply the LTMs method to the original and to the modified formulations of Goodwin model, that according to the findings in [18] are Hamiltonian systems with a nonisochronous center, whose position varies when changing the value of one of the model parameters.
-In particular, in both frameworks we will act on the ratio between capital and output, since it is sensible to assume that it alternates, due to a seasonal effect, in a periodic fashion between two different levels, one of which may be seen as a perturbation of the other.
-In this manner, starting either from the original or the modified formulation of Goodwin model, we obtain two conservative systems, the unperturbed and the perturbed ones, and for each system we can consider an annulus made of energy level lines.
-Under suitable conditions on the orbits the two annuli are linked together, crossing in two disjoint generalized rectangles.
-In our settings, the LTMs technique consists in finding two such linked annuli, whose intersections contain chaotic sets: their existence will be established by applying the SAP method to the Poincaré map obtained as composition of the Poincaré maps associated with the unperturbed system and the perturbed one.
+As explained above, in the present paper, we are going to apply the LTMs method to the original and to the modified formulations of the Goodwin model, that, according to the findings in [8], are Hamiltonian systems with nonisochronous centers, the position of the center varying when the value of one of the model parameters changes.
+In particular, in both frameworks we act on the ratio between capital and output, since it is sensible to assume that it alternates, due to a seasonal effect, in a periodic fashion between two different levels, one of which may be seen as a perturbation of the other.
+In this manner, starting either from the original or the modified formulation of the Goodwin model, we obtain two conservative systems, the unperturbed and the perturbed ones, and for each system we can consider an annulus made of energy level lines.
+Under suitable conditions, the orbits the two annuli are linked together, crossing in two disjoint generalized rectangles.
+In our settings, the LTMs technique consists of finding two such linked annuli, having intersections containing chaotic sets.
+Their existence is established by applying the SAP method to the Poincaré map obtained as composition of the Poincaré maps associated with the unperturbed system and the perturbed one.
 This leads us to work with discrete-time dynamical systems.
-Like it happened in other contexts in which the LTMs method was used (see e.g. [28, 30]), also our results about the existence of complex dynamics are robust with respect to small changes, in $L^1$ norm, in the coefficients of the considered settings.
-We stress that the nonisochronicity of the center plays a crucial role in view of applying the SAP method, because it implies that the Poincaré maps produce a twist effect on the linked annuli, since the orbits composing them are run with a different speed.
-In this manner, the generalized rectangles where the annuli meet are increasingly deformed with the passing of time.
-Hence, if the regimes governed by the unperturbed system and by the perturbed one are sufficiently long-lasting, the Poincaré maps transform those generalized rectangles into spiral-like sets, that intersect many times the same generalized rectangles, so that the stretching property required by the SAP method in order to guarantee the existence of chaotic sets inside the generalized rectangles is fulfilled.
+Like what has happened in other contexts in which the LTMs method was used (see e.g., [12,23]), our results about the existence of complex dynamics are robust with respect to small changes, in L^1 norm, in the coefficients of the considered settings.

+We stress that the nonisochronicity of the center plays a crucial role in applying the SAP method, because it implies that the Poincaré maps produce a twist effect on the linked annuli, since the orbits composing them are run with a different speed.
+In this manner, the generalized rectangles, where the annuli meet, are increasingly deformed with the passing of time.
+Hence, if the regimes governed by the unperturbed system and by the perturbed one are sufficiently long-lasting, the Poincaré maps transform the generalized rectangles into spiral-like sets, that intersect the same generalized rectangles many times, so that the stretching property required by the SAP method, in order to guarantee the existence of chaotic sets inside the generalized rectangles, is fulfilled.